CTR-tools/CTR-tools/README.md

 Usage: you can basically drag'n'drop big and txt files on the tool's icon or you can use command line.

 Extracting example: bigtool.exe C:\example\bigfile.big
-* This will create a text filem containing a list of all files and a folder with actual extracted contents.
+* This will create a text file containing a list of all files and a folder with actual extracted contents.
 * Some files will be named based on the filelist.txt entries.
 Current list only fits NTSC-U and NTSC-J versions of the game.
 * Zero bytes files are not exported.